suborbital/vektor/vlog/README.md

 Will print `(I) user info@example.com completed signup`.
 The `(I)` indicates the log level (info).
 How the logger processes the passed in objects is determined by the producer, which is discussed below.

 ## Log levels
 The logger will automatically filter out anything higher than the configured level.
-For example, if the logger is configured for `LogLevelError`, then the higher levels such as Info, Debug, and Trace will not be logged.
-The available log level are as follows:
+For example, if the logger is configured for `LogLevelError`, then the higher levels such as Info, Debug, and Trace will not be logged. `LogLevelNull` will suppress all logs.
+The available log levels are as follows:
 ```golang
 // LogLevelTrace and others represent log levels
 const (